-Assessment and Testing Center
+■ Assessment and Testing Center

-This Student Development office is located in the Student and Administration Center, A148 and is responsible for the coordination and administration of academic assessment and other testing programs available to Harper College students and community members.
+This Student Development office is located in Building A, Room A148, and is responsible for the coordination and administration of academic assessment and other testing programs available to Harper College students and community members.
 All new full-time students are required to participate in an orientation program that includes academic assessment testing.
-New students assess their academic strengths in writing, reading and mathematics through a battery of tests.
+New students assess their academic strengths in writing, reading and mathematics through this battery of tests.
 Tests for distance learning classes, independent study programs, proficiency and CLEP testing and entrance examinations for limited enrollment programs are coordinated in this office.
 Harper College also participates in national testing programs, either as a test center or as a source of information.